 Bachelor in Health Promotion and Prevention

-«Society benefits from holistic health promotion and prevention that is appropriate to the situation.
-We want to provide our students with the skills they need to effectively meet the diverse challenges in health promotion and prevention in a research-based, practice-oriented and interprofessional manner.”
+“We firmly believe that society benefits from holistic health promotion and situation-specific prevention.
+We want to provide our students with the skills they need to be effective and meet the diverse challenges in health promotion and prevention in a research-based, practice-oriented, and interprofessional manner.”

 Entry requirements BSc in Health Promotion and Prevention